Routine admission testing

 The aim of this report was to determine whether routine admission testing in Saskatchewan hospitals reflects 'best' practice.

-Authors' recomendations: Medical technology has provided an array of tests to assist in medical diagnosis.
+Authors' recommendations: Medical technology has provided an array of tests to assist in medical diagnosis.
 Because testing technology has improved significantly and is now readily available, it may be tempting to use tests on even asymptomatic individuals to detect occult disease.
 There is, however, little evidence to support this practice.
 In fact, testing patients who have no signs or symptoms of disease or who are not at increased risk of a particular disease can lead to misleading results.
 Only a handful of tests yield benefits when used to 'screen' an entire population.

 Authors' methods: Overview